jp3tty/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

-An additional statistical study to quantify MechaCar's performance against their competitors
+An additional statistical study to quantify MechaCar's performance against their competitors could be vehicle acceleration rate.

-* City and highway fuel efficiency
+Metrics for this study:

+* Time from 0 to 60 mph (dependent variable)
-* Horse power
+* Horse power (independent variable)
-* Vehicle weight
+* Vehicle weight (independent variable)
-* AWD capabilities
+* AWD capabilities (independent variable)

-* MPG
+We will need to measure the time from 0 to 60 for all of vehicles to run this analysis, and all metrics from the competitors.

+Our null hypothesis is that there is no difference in acceleration rates of MechaCar and the competitions vehicles.
+The alternative hypothesis is MechaCar vehicle and the competitions acceleration rates are influenced differently due to horse power, vehicle weight, and AWD capabilities.

+This analysis would benefit from a linear regression and a t-test.